Important Terms and Definitions you need to know

 Blue Book: a blank booklet with a blue paper cover often required for written exam answers and essays; it may be purchased at Barnes & Noble bookstore.

 Credit Hour: unit of measure used to determine college credit earned.
-To earn one semester credit hour, a student must attend class for one classroom hour (usually 50 minutes) per week for the entire semester.
+To earn one credit hour, a student must attend class for one classroom hour (usually 50 minutes) per week for the entire semester.

 Degree Audit: a computer-generated analysis that enables the student and the advisor to assess the student’s academic progress and unfulfilled bachelor’s, associate, certificate or minor degree requirements.